RNN-VCA-CO/RNN-VCA-CO/README.md

 ## `Summary`

-- The data we used for our paper can be found in the directory "Data".
+- The data we used for our paper can be found in the directory `Data`.

-- The code we used to run Variational Classical Annealing (VCA) can be found in "VCA".
+- The code we used to run Variational Classical Annealing (VCA) can be found in folder `VCA`.

-- The code we used to run Simulated Annealing (SA) can be found in "SA".
+- The code we used to run Simulated Annealing (SA) can be found in directory `SA`.

 ## `Note`